LSQUARE14/waf-ai/README.md

 ## Setup

-1. After cloning the project, navigate to `/waf`
+1. After cloning the project, navigate to `/project` where the `docker-compose.yaml` file located.
-2. Running the command `docker compose up -d --build`
+3. Running the command `docker compose up -d --build`
-3. Acccess the WAF at `localhost:8000`
+4. Acccess the WAF at `localhost:8000`

 ## Current stage & Prgress